kleveri2/CSE498_CARLA/README.md

      python.exe -m pip install osmnx
      python.exe -m pip install geopy
      python.exe -m pip install mercantile
+4. To configure for automated stop sign placement, navigat to your equivilant of C:\CSE498_CARLA\Unreal\CarlaUE4\Plugins\CarlaTools\Content\Python\Retrieve_CoordsY.py
+     Replace the filepath with your own to reach prep_maps Do the same for Retrieve_CoordsX.py

 # Automatic Map Finder
 Instead of manually selecting a real-world location to generate a map from, the software may search for a suitable area with a specific road density.
 Follow the steps below to use this functionality: